 The main indication for an intrauterine balloon tamponade (UBT) is the failure of pharmacological therapy in uterine atony.
-As the achievement of transient hemostasis is also an objective of the tamponade, a balloon can be temporarily used in patients who will be transported to referral units or those with coagulopathy who need specific therapies.
-The main contraindications are pregnancy, infections in the internal genitalia, abnormalities distorting the uterine cavity, uterine rupture, allergy to balloon components and arterial bleeding requiring surgical treatment or embolization. ^(6,22-24) The UBT can be manufactured (Bakri, BT-Cath, Ebb,
+It is also indicated for the treatment of hemorrhage occurring after removal of ovular material, although its success rate is slightly lower than that of uterine atony.
+In milder situations on the spectrum of placenta accreta, absent deep myometrial involvement and thinning of the uterine wall, its careful use with minimal infusions is also indicated.
+As the achievement of transient hemostasis is also an objective of the uterine tamponade, a balloon can be temporarily used in patients who will be transported to referral units or those with coagulopathy who need specific therapies, providing damage control.
+The bleeding control mechanism of UBTs occurs through the elevation of hydrostatic pressure against the uterine wall, promoting an increase in myometrial capillary pressure and a reduction in blood flow in the uterine arteries, as evidenced by Doppler flowmetry.
+It also appears to promote mechanical stimulation of uterine contractions.(28).
+The main contraindications to the use of UBT are pregnancy, infections in the internal genitalia, abnormalities distorting the uterine cavity, uterine rupture, allergy to balloon components and arterial bleeding requiring surgical treatment or embolization.
+The UBT can be manufactured (Bakri, BT-Cath, Ebb, Zhukovskiy, Ellavi, Pergo, Kyoto) or, if these are unavailable, handcrafted (Shivkar, Baskett, El Menia, El Hennawy, Alves) (Figure 4).(6,29-30)